-Accord Literary is a partnership formed by Deborah Ahenkorah and Sarah Odedina to mentor, develop and encourage writers based in Africa writing books for young readers.
+Accord Literary is a partnership formed by Sarah Odedina and Deborah Ahenkorah to mentor, develop and encourage writers based in Africa writing books for young readers.
 Our mission is to find original and unique voices and get their books into the hands of readers around the world.

 Accord Literary as a venture is the first of its kind - a collaboration between two of the industry's most respected professionals who will focus on developing talent based in Africa.
 Between them, Deborah and Sarah have a wealth of experience in children’s publishing and a wide network of contacts with whom they will work to ensure that a greater range of stories that reflect African experiences are enjoyed by children from Melbourne to Los Angeles, Tokyo to Lagos.

+While at University Sarah met her husband the Nigerian artist, Abe Odedina.
+They have two daughters and when their children were small they struggled to find books and stories that they felt offered their London based family a realistic and positive portrayal of the African continent.
+Now 30 years later the need for a wider range of voices remains.
+Sarah sees her work as a publisher and as a Director of Accord as an opportunity to bring African writers telling their stories of life on the continent to readers worldwide.
 Sarah Odedina has worked in publishing for more than two decades.
-As the Publishing Director of the children’s list of Bloomsbury Publishing, where she worked for 14 years, she oversaw the publication of the Harry Potter series as well as published many other best-selling prize-winning novels and picture books.
+As the Publishing Director of the children’s list of Bloomsbury Publishing, she oversaw the publication of the Harry Potter series as well as published many other best-selling prize-winning novels and picture books.
 In 2011 Sarah founded the successful and award-winning Hot Key Books.
 Sarah is now Editor-at-Large for Pushkin Press commissioning titles for the children's and YA list.
 She is the co-founder of Scoop Magazine for children.
-She was for two years the curator of the children's section of FlipSide Literary Festival in Suffolk, England.
 Sarah travels around the world giving talks and hosting workshops about publishing and children’s literature.
 She also teaches creative writing focusing on books for young readers.

 Open for submissions

-We are calling for full-length novels written for young readers aged between 8 and 16 years old.
+We are open for submissions for novels written for young readers aged between 8 and 16 years old.
+Submissions must include a bio, a synopsis and either the entire work of fiction or the first three chapters.
 The book should either be for a younger reader aged 8 to 12 and up to 50,000 words long or for an older reader aged 12 to 16 and up to 75,000 words long.
 The book can be in any genre from historical to fantasy and be about any theme.

 Terms and Conditions: